xmchen0/liri-node-app/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/xmkchen/liri-node-app/blob/master/LICENSE) file for details.

 # Acknowledgement